How to Use cfscrape in Python & Common Errors

 print(response.text)

-The URL is passed to the client.get() method and Cloudflare's protection is smoothly bypassed thanks to ZenRows' anti-bot and premium proxy capabilities.
+The URL is passed to the client.get() method and Cloudflare's protection is smoothly bypassed thanks to ZenRows' JS Rendering and Premium Proxies capabilities.
 No more frustrating blocks or errors.

 Asana Output with Zenrows